-Name of the Appointed Actuary The Appointed Actuary's Relationship to the entity Enter E or C based upon the following: E if an Employee C if a Consultant First Mid 3.
-The Appointed Actuary is a Qualified Actuary based upon what qu alification? ) Enter F, A, M, or O based upon the following: F if a Fellow of the Casualty Actuarial Society (FCAS) A if an Associate of the Casualty Actuarial Society (ACAS) M if not a member of the Casualty Actuarial Society, but a Memb oer of the A merican Academy of Ac ctuaries (MAAA) approved by the Casualty Practice Council, as do cumented v vith the at ttached ap pproval letter.
-O for Other Type of Opinion, as identified in the OPINION paragraph.
+1. Name of the Appointed Actuary Last First Mid The Appointed Actuary's relationship to the company.
+Enter E or C based upon the following: E if an Employee of the company or group C if a Consultant 3.
+The Appointed Actuary has the following designation (indicated by the letter code): F if a Fellow of the Casualty Actuarial Society (FCAS) A if an Associate of the Casualty Actuarial Society (ACAS) M if not a member of the Casualty Actuarial Society, but a Member of the American Academy of Actuaries (MAAA) approved by the Casualty Practice Council, as documented with the attached approval letter.
+O for Other 4.
+Type of Opinion, as identified in the OPINION paragraph.
 Enter R, I, E, Q, or N based upon the following: R if Reasonable I if Inadequate or Deficient Provision E if Excessive or Redundant Provision Q if Qualified.
 Use Q when part of the OPINION is Qualified.
-N if No Opinion ation 46) Э. Materiality Standard expressed in US dollars (Used to Answer Que 5 6 Is there a Significant Risk of Material Adverse Deviation?
-Yes rable [ ] Statutory Surplus ) 110 ] 110 iot / ippiic Anticipated net salvage and subrogation included as a reduction to loss reserve 0.
-Timospated net survige and sucregation included as a reduction to \$ 9.
-Discount included as a reduction to loss reserves and loss expense i 1 Nontabular Discount 9 5 9.2 2 Tabular Discount 9 5 10 D. The net reserves for losses and expenses for the company's share of voluntar y and inv oluntary un nderwriting pools' and associations' unpaid losses and expenses \$ XXX - - 11 1.
-The net reserves for losses and loss adjustment expenses that the c company ca rries for the following lia abilities 11.1 Asbestos, as disclosed in the Notes to Financial Statemen \$ XXX 11.2 Environmental, as disclosed in the Notes to Financial Sta tements \$ XXX 12 2.
-The total claims made extended loss and expense reserve 12.1 Amount reported as loss reserves \$ XXX 1.0 12.2 Amount reported as unearned premium reserves \$ XXX 13 3.
-Other items on which the Appointed Actuary is providing Relevan it (list sep arately) \$
+N if No Opinion 5.
+Materiality Standard expressed in U.S. dollars (used to Answer Question #6) \$ 6.
+Are there significant risks that could result in Material Adverse Deviation?
+Yes[]N lo[] Not Ap plicable [] 7.
+Statutory Surplus (Liabilities, Col 1, Line 37) \$ 8.
+Anticipated net salvage and subrogation included as a reduction to loss reserves as reported in Schedule P (should equal Part 1 Summary, Col 23, Line 12 1000) \$ 9.
+Discount included as a reduction to loss reserves and loss expense reserves as reported in Schedule P 9.1 Nontabular Discount [Notes, Line 32B23, (Amounts 1, 2, 3 & 4)], Electronic Filing Cols 1, 2, 3, & 4, \$ 9.2 Tabular Discount [Notes, Line 32A23, (Amounts 1 & 2)], Electronic Filing Col 1 & 2. \$

+10. The net reserves for losses and expenses for the share of voluntary and involuntary underwriting associations' unpaid losses and expenses that are reserves shown on the Liabilities, Surplus and O page, Losses and Loss Adjustment Expenses lines. pools' and included in ther Funds \$ 11.
+The net reserves for losses and loss adjustment ex the company carries for the following liabilities is the Liabilities, Surplus and Other Funds page, I Loss Adjustment Expenses lines.
+11.1 Asbestos, as disclosed in the Notes to Statements (Notes, Line 33A03D, ending n reserves for current year) Electronic Filing (et asbestos \$ 11.2 Environmental, as disclosed in the Notes to Statements (Notes, Line 33D03D, exercise environmental reserves for current year), Filing Col 5 nding net Electronic \$ 12.
+The total claims made extended loss and exper (Greater than or equal to Schedule P Interrogatorie 12.1 Amount reported as loss reserves \$ 12.2 Amount reported as unearned premium rese rves \$ 13.
+Other items on which the Appointed Actuary is relevant comment (list separately) \$

-\ The reserves disclosed in item 11 above, should exclude amounts relating to contracts specifically written to cover asbestos and environmental exposures.
+^{} The reserves disclosed in item 11 above, should exclude amounts relating to contracts specifically written to cover asbestos and environmental exposures.
 Contracts specifically written to cover these exposures include Environmental Impairment Liability (post 1986), Asbestos Abatement, Pollution Legal Liability, Contractor's Pollution Liability, Consultant's Environmental Liability, and Pollution and Remediation Legal Liability.